Outer space for RAAGs: Outer space

 We argue by contradiction, so let $a_i\in\max(A_i)$ and suppose $a_i\leq_t w$ for some $i$.
 Since $e_{A_i}\subset \Min(w)$, we have $[a_i,w]=1$.
 If $[a,a_i]=1$ then $a_i\leq_t w$ implies $[a,w]=1$, so $e_A\subset \Min(w)$, contradicting our hypothesis.
 Thus we have $[a, a_i]\neq 1$ for all $i$, and similarly $[b,a_i]\neq 1$.

-Since $a_i$ does not commute with either $a$ or $b$, the hyperplane $H_{A_i}$ separates all edges labeled $e_A$ from those labeled $e_B$ (where orientation matters if $A$ or $B$ is a generator).
+The lift of the hyperplane $H_{A_i}$ containing $e_{A_i}$ separates $M_w$ into two components.
+Since $a_i$ does not commute with either $a$ or $b$, the endpoints of edges labeled $e_A$ and those labeled $e_B$ lie in different components (where orientation matters if $A$ or $B$ is a generator).
 In terms of partitions, the sides of $A$ and $B$ that don't contain $a_i$ sit in different sides of the partition $A_i$.
-Since $a_i\in\lk(w)$ and $A^*$ does not contain $w$ it contain $a_i$ either, and similarly $B^*$ does not contain $a_i$.
-Thus $A^*$ and $B^*$ are in different sides of $A_i$.
+Since $a_i\in\lk(w)$ and $A^\times$ does not contain $w$ it does not contain $a_i$ either, and similarly $B^\times$ does not contain $a_i$.
+Thus $A^\times$ and $B^\times$ are in different sides of $A_i$.
 But each side of $A_i$ is a union of $a_i$-components plus $a_i$ or $a_i\inv$, and, since $a_i\leq_tw$, each $a_i$-component is a union of $w$-components plus possibly some elements of $\lk(w)$.
-Since $a\in A^*$, $b\in B^*$ and neither is in $\lk(w)$, this contradicts the hypothesis that $a$ and $b$ are in the same $w$-component. \end{proof}
+Since $a\in A^\times$, $b\in B^\times$ and neither is in $\lk(w)$, this contradicts the hypothesis that $a$ and $b$ are in the same $w$-component. \end{proof}

 We now form the new partitions splitting $w$ in the same way we did in Section~\ref{sec:Surjectivity}.
-To each branch point $\re\in \Br(w)\cap \EP$, associate the union $I(\re)$ of the sets $A^*$ for edges $e_A$ incident to $\re$ but not in $\Min(w)$.
-The new projection $\pr'_w$ sends $\Br(w)\cap M_w$ to an ordered set of points $(\dsx_1,\ldots,\dsx_n)$ on $\alpha_w\cap \EP$, and to each $\dsx_i$ we associate the union $I(\dsx_i)$ of the $I_\re$ with $\pr'(\re)=x_i$.
+To each branch point $\re\in \Br(w)\cap \EP$, associate the union $I(\re)$ of the sets $A^\times$ for edges $e_A$ incident to $\re$ but not in $\Min(w)$.
+The new projection $\pr'_w$ sends $\Br(w)\cap M_w$ to an ordered set of points $(\dsx_1,\ldots,\dsx_n)$ on $\alpha_w\cap \EP$, and to each $\dsx_i$ we associate the union $I(\dsx_i)$ of the $I(\re)$ with $\pr'(\re)=x_i$.
 Let $P'_1=\{w\}\cup I(\dsx_1), P'_2=P'_1\cup I(\dsx_2)$ etc. By Lemma~\ref{lem:SameProj} each $I(\dsx_i)$ is a union of $w$-components, so each $P_i'$ is a side of a valid \GW\ partition $\WP_i'$ based at $w$.